Cathedral of Saint Joseph (Sioux Falls, South Dakota): Cathedral of St. Joseph

-The structure has been altered over the years.
-A Kilgen pipe organ was installed in 1935.
+The diocese in 1935 installed a pipe organ manufactured by Kilgen and Son in St. Louis, Missouri.
 A fire in the lower church did significant damage to the cathedral in 1942.
-Conrad Schmitt Studios decorated the interior the following year, and the marble high altar and tester were installed in 1946.
+The Conrad Schmitt Studios in Wisconsin redecorated the interior later that year.
+The marble high altar and tester were installed in 1946.
 The frosted glass windows were replaced by French stenciled stained glass windows in 1947.
 A major interior restoration took place between 1970 and 1974.
 A new free-standing altar was installed at that time.
-In 2004 the Sacred Heart Chapel was created in the sacristy and the basement was renovated to become a parish hall.
-Another major renovation of the cathedral interior was completed in 2011.
+During this restoration, many of the artistic elements in the interior were painted over.